10 cm K 04

 The 10 cm Kanone 04 (10 cm K 04) was a field gun used by Germany in World War I. It was the second heavy gun with modern recoil system accepted by the German Army.
 It was produced as a replacement for the 10 cm K 99 and the lange 15 cm Kanone 92.
 Although the standard version lacked a gunshield, some models, such as the 10 cm K 04/12, were fitted with a special gunshield and some other minor modifications.
-There was only 32 in service at the outbreak of the war.
+Only 32 were in service at the outbreak of the war.

 It could be transported in one load by a team of six horses, or it could be broken down into two loads (tandem hitches) for crossing rough terrain.